marrub--/Lithium/readme.md

 # Code

-The C code in `source/` is compiled to ACS bytecode with GDCC.
+The C code in `source/` is compiled to ACS bytecode with a customized version of GDCC.
 It can be rather terse at times, and is scarcely commented, but it is hopefully understandable on its own.
 All text sources are CC0 public domain unless otherwise specified.

 To compile, generate a build file with `tools/genbuild.rb` and run `ninja`.